tbang618/RustGuides/Rustlings/Rustlings2.md

 Note that we must wrap the type in parentheses unless it is of a compound type (struct or tuple in the previous example).

+Enums can also have methods.
+As with structs, these methods are defined in a separate `impl` block.
 ### 3. Using Enums
 This exercise stresses an enum value is really a stand-in for another data structure.